 1. Who pays me?
-The family pays you, the Nanny, directly on an agreed hourly rate or wage in the interview when you meet the parents.
-Please go back to the Home Page and click on the link to Wage line QLD as this may help when making a decision as to what to ask for or expect.
+The family pays you, the Nanny, directly on an agreed hourly rate or wage discussed at interview stage.
 Should a family pay you as an employee they will withold your tax however some families may request you work as a sub contractor.
 This means you will have your own ABN and pay your own tax.
 If you have trouble with your payroll you can utilize services such as Domestic Payroll, Easypayroll or Epayroll.

 2. Who pays the tax and super?
-This is to be discussed in the interview with parents.
+This is to be discussed in the interview with the parents.
 Some families prefer to pay this and others find it a hassle.
 In this case you, the Nanny would be responsible for this and be working as a sub contractor under your own ABN.

 3. Do I get paid holidays, sick days and public holidays?
 Again this is to be discussed in the interview with the parents.
 Certainly if you are working as a permanent or a full time nanny the family should pay you 4 weeks annual leave, 10 sick days and public holidays if it falls on a day you are rostered to work.